SamuelAsherRivello/unity-package-template/README.md

 ## How to use

-This is the **Core** library for Unity Development by Rivello Multimedia Consulting.

-It includes functionality for audio, custom data types, reusable Unity UI elements, visual transitions, and more.

-Import the package into your new or existing Unity Project.
+RMC's best practices for Unity package structure and C# coding standards.
+It is a recommended starting point for new Unity packages.

 Enjoy!

 ## Install